getsentry/synapse/README.md

 # Synapse

 Synapse is a set of services that supports routing for the cell-based architecture at Sentry.
-Its primary responsibility is to ensure incoming traffic from the public internet is correctly routed to the right cell internally based on the organization routing key.
-Synapse ensures that the system appears as a single unified service to clients and end users — they are unaware of the underlying cellular model or that multiple cells exist.
+Its primary responsibility is to ensure incoming traffic from the public internet is correctly routed to the designated cell internally based on the organization routing key.
+Synapse ensures that the system appears as a single unified service to end users and other components at Sentry — they are unaware of the underlying cellular model or that multiple cells exist.

 ### Components